arimendelow/blog/README.md

 # BLOG

-A blog, built using Ruby on Rails.
+A blog, built using Ruby on Rails according to [this guide](https://guides.rubyonrails.org/getting_started.html).

 ## Explanation of the contained files/folders:
 | File/Folder | Purpose                                                                                                  |